refraction-ray/general-notes/lectures/ML in a Nutshell.md

   Basically, one search for the extremum position of the function $$f(x)$$ using the iterative process

+  $$
-  $$x_{new}=x_{old}-\eta \nabla f(x).$$
+  x_{new}=x_{old}-\eta \nabla f(x).
+  $$
   In machine learning, the function f is the loss function of the model.
 We try to search the minimum of the loss function utilizing such gradient descent method.
 Generally speaking, the loss function is the sum or expectation value across all data samples.
 It is time consuming if we update the paramters based on the original version of gradient descent.
 Therefore, everytime we only calculate a small fraction of the data, and derive the loss function.
-This is so called **SGD**(Stochastic Gradient Descent) approach.
+This is so called **SGD** (Stochastic Gradient Descent) approach.
+SGD is not only fast in implementation but also helpful avoiding local minimum.

   <img src="http://www.bogotobogo.com/python/scikit-learn/images/Batch-vs-Stochastic-Gradient-Descent/stochastic-vs-batch-gradient-descent.png" style="zoom:60%" />